Skip to main content | Website improvement | Accessibility help

 Where to register a civil partnership

-A civil partnership can only be registered by a District or Assistant Registrar who has been authorised by the General Registrar for that purpose.
-It is important that you should contact the registrar for the registration district in which you want to register your civil partnership.
+A civil partnership may be registered by a District or Assistant Registrar or a religious or belief celebrant who has been authorised by the Registrar General for that purpose or whose religious or belief body has been prescribed in regulations under the Civil Partnership Act 2004.
+The registration of a civil partnership by a district registrar or an assistant registrar may take place either in a registration office or in a place that the local authority agrees to.
+Therefore, it is important that you should contact as early as possible the registrar for the registration district in which you want to register your civil partnership.

 How and when to give notice